grame-cncm/faustdoc/src/tutorials/julia.md

 end
 ```

-The DSP structure fields to access are simply described with their name, and can later be used with the standard [setproperty!](https://docs.julialang.org/en/v1/base/base/#Base.setproperty!) and [getproperty](https://docs.julialang.org/en/v1/base/base/#Base.getproperty) access methods, like in the `setParamValue` and `getParamValue`methods coded in the [MapUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/julia/gui/MapUI.jl) architecture.
+The DSP structure fields to access are simply described with their name, and can later be used with the standard [setproperty!](https://docs.julialang.org/en/v1/base/base/#Base.setproperty!) and [getproperty](https://docs.julialang.org/en/v1/base/base/#Base.getproperty) access methods, like in the `setParamValue` and `getParamValue`methods written in the [MapUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/julia/gui/MapUI.jl) architecture.

 And finally the `compute` method that processes and input buffer with `count` frames to produce an output buffer: